 The Activation Fund provides support for discrete, one-year projects designed to help community organizations move to the next level of capacity and effectiveness.
 This may involve one or more of the following:

+Requests for Activation Fund grants are typically considered annually.
 In general, grants are limited to a 12-month duration (October-September) for projects that will not require ongoing fundraising efforts for continuation beyond the end of the grant period.
-Awards are typically in the range of $60,000 – $120,000.
+Awards are usually in the range of $60,000 – $120,000.

 Organizations should prioritize needs internally and submit only one proposal per grant cycle.
 While there is no required waiting period between proposal submissions, the Foundation aims to support as many organizations as possible; therefore, preference is given to organizations that have not received Foundation funding within the last 12 months.